tsvayer/nodemcu-esp8266-howto/nodemcu-tool.md

 # NodeMCU-tool

 NodeMCU-tool allows you to manage files (list, upload, download, delete) on an ESP8266 device.
-It also allows you to execute LUA code stored on a development machine directly on the ESP8266 device.
+It also allows you to execute LUA code stored on an ESP8266 device.

 ## Installation